fortellerq/notes/proxmox.md

 Can run with the latest i440 machine type (9.0 at this time), but according to [this Vogons post](https://www.vogons.org/viewtopic.php?t=94012), we can get SB16 emulation if we pick 2.11.
 However picking 2.11 will make the machine unable to shut down fully.
 For networking, select Intel E1000.

 I have not been able to get GPU Passthrough to work for this.
-Note that apparently, we shouldn't use Intel iGPU for booting Proxmox, because there is an issue with Intel iGPU that causes legacy GPUs to not work properly in Proxmox?
-This seems to make no difference in my setup.

 To add PS/2 mouse & keyboard to the VM, find out the path of your PS/2 devices by
 ```